 “These sacred and majestic horses heal our hearts and they can heal the lands,” adds Katia Louise.
 “As Ambassadors for the horse nation, these 17 surviving foals through WFLF will be helping to educate and show the world that the re-introduction of horses to rangelands, in truth can rejuvenate the environment.”

-The Navajo Horse Rescue and Recovery Mission (NHRRM) is an onging effort to rescue and re-home these at risk foals and other horses and burros saved from the Navajo roundups and insure they will never be subject to roundup or slaughter again.
+The Navajo Horse Rescue and Recovery Mission (NHRRM) is an effort to rescue and re-home these at risk foals and other horses and burros saved from slaughter and insure they will never be subject to roundup or slaughter again.

 With special thanks to

 The Wild for Life Foundation founded the Navajo Horse Rescue and Recovery Mission to address and provide for the urgent needs of horses and burros found in life threatening situations due to the Navajo Nation roundups.
 We are dedicated to saving the lives of these and other majestic and sacred wild horses and burros who have been victimized by the highly contested U.S. government funded roundups.